Cherry7672/TOI-MY-FAVONE/TOI-MY-BESTONE/README.md

 Check it out!
 ```
-./jarvis
+./junnu
-Jarvis' sound is by default disabled.
+Junnu' sound is by default disabled.
 In order to let Jarvis talk out loud type: enable sound
 Type 'help' for a list of available actions.

 ~> Hi, what can I do for you?
-helloworld Jarvis is cool!
+helloworld junnu is cool!
-jarvis is cool
+junnu is cool
 ```

 ### Plugins